yevadjann/Group_Project_Website/README.md

-# The group project made by Yeva Zembytska and Anastasiya Satsuta from SD-4
+# Quiz website
-This is a quiz website
+The group project made by Yeva Zembytska and Anastasiya Satsuta from SD-4.
+In this project we will make the quiz website where everybody can check their knowledge on different topics
 ## Backend
 Python
 ## Frontend